edwinst/remedybg_wishlist/README.md

 *   **(1) A faster way to add watched expressions that occur in the source.**

-    **Ideas:** single-word expressions could be added by double-clicking;
+    **Ideas:** single-word expressions could be added by double-clicking.
-    text selection and right-click>(context option) or a hotkey would work even for more complicated expressions.
+    Text selection and right-click>(context option) or a hotkey would work even for more complicated expressions.

 *   **(1) Quick search feature (breadth-first) in the watch expressions tree.**

     **Note:** As a vim-mer, I'd love incremental search started by pressing '/'.
+Windows-y Ctrl-F would be fine and less surprising, though.
     Maybe the most difficult part of this feature is how to gracefully handle descending into collapsed structs during incremental search.
 For a first version, non-incremental would already be great.